-A: PSAT/NMSQT is taken in October of the junior year although; many sophomores elect to take the PSAT too.
-The SAT and/or ACT is taken in the winter of the junior year and fall of the senior year.
-The Subject tests are generally taken as close to the completion of the specific course as possible.
+A: PSAT/NMSQT is taken in October of the junior and sophomore year and the PSAT 8/9 is taken freshman year The Subject tests are generally taken as close to the completion of the specific course as possible.
 AP tests are taken in May of the year in which the appropriate course work is completed.

 Q: How do I register for the SAT Reasoning and/or Subject tests?